IBM-Cloud/skylink/README.md

 The iOS application is the bridge from aircraft to the cloud.
 The iPad connects directly to the aircraft controller over USB, and can communicate to the cloud using wifi or 3G/4G cellular networks.
 It provides a first-person video view, lets you view telemetry data, and has two options for capturing images from the aircraft:

-* Capture a full resolution (4000x3000) image using the camera funcionality (slow)
+* Capture a full resolution (4000x3000) image using the camera funcionality (slow and requires interruption to live stream)
-* Capture a screen grab from the live video stream (720p MAX, low quality) (very fast)
+* Capture a screen grab from the live video stream (720p MAX, low quality) (very fast, but not as high quality)

 ![screenshot of skylink app running on iPad](./github-assets/ios-client.png)